 — Site last updated May 17, 2015 —

-Other projects in the pipeline include: a biography of Gordon's great uncle, George Stainforth, aviator extraordinary, who broke the world speed record in 1931; a book on his experiences of working in the film industry, and particularly with Stanley Kubrick; and a major work on philosophy aimed at the intelligent layman.
+He is currently writing a biography of his great uncle, George Stainforth, aviator extraordinary, who broke the world speed record in 1931.
+Other projects in the pipeline include a book on Gordon's experiences of working in the film industry, and particularly with Stanley Kubrick, and a major work on philosophy aimed at the intelligent layman.

 Click images to enlarge